Ash066/uncle-vesemirs-kitchen/README.md

 #### This project and site could not have been completed without the support of the following people:

 * Roman Grubic, my in class co-ordinator whom provided support on a daily basis.
 * Excellence Ilesanmi, my mentor whom provided industry perspective and support via the mentor sessions.
 * Code institute, for providing this opportunity to take part in this course and for the learning supports provided.
+* CD Projekt Red for bring the witcher world to life in the video games and allowing me and many others to live our best Gearlt lives.
+* Andrzej Sapkowski for creating an amazing book series and fantastical world.